 As the full implications for DSO networks are still very uncertain pending further detailed research, it will be prudent to only allow negligible penetration of such technology into MV and LV networks for the time being.
-Integration of grid forming generation in LV grids and MV grids shall not be made compulsory by NC RfG but left to the recommendation of TSOs for agreement by national regulatory authorities (NRA) taking into account specific features of DSOs grids.
+Integration of grid forming generation in LV grids and MV grids shall not be made compulsory by NC RfG but left to the recommendation of TSOs for agreement by national regulatory authorities (NRA).
+The NRA shall take into account the specific features of the DSOs' grids and the increasing role and value that the distribution grids will bring to the system in the future.